Gnosis-Builders/Resources/README.md

 - [Gnosis Chain DAO Directory](https://www.daosongnosis.com/) - Explore all of the amazing DAOs and DAO tools built on top of Gnosis Chain to help decentralized communities coordinate and collaborate.
 - [Gnosis Chain DeFi Directory](https://www.gnosisdefi.com/) - Explore all of the amazing DeFi protocols and tools built on top of Gnosis Chain.
+- [Gnosis Chain Wallet Finder](https://gnosiswallets.com/) - Select a wallet so you can start transacting on Gnosis Chain.
+There are many different wallets to choose from with lots of additional features.
+This page will help you find one that fits your needs based on the features you want.

 </details>